 · Use almost any means to justify the end.

 · Use almost any end to justify the means.

 · Believe evil actions are good actions.

-· Believe good motives absolve everything else.
+· Believe their allegedly good motives absolve everything else.

-This work sometimes takes the position that as long as motives are not hate filled or not directly harmful, the person should not be judged evil.
+Baumeister sometimes takes the position that as long as motives are not hate filled or not directly harmful, the person should not be judged evil.
 But actions can be judged evil whether the motives are kindly, sadistic, ambivalent, indifferent or whatever.
 All it takes is bad, careless moral reasoning about principles and consequences combined with the wrong actions.
 Deontological and consequential considerations are barely covered in Evil, nor does the author delve into the spread of evil ideologies and the role of ideology in evil.

-In general Baumeister argues for the importance of guilt and use of reasons in controlling unjustified violence.
+In general, Baumeister argues for the importance of guilt and use of reasons in controlling unjustified violence.
 Recommended.
 Book review by J.T.
 Fournier, last updated July 26, 2009.

 431p (H) 1997